 After such an accident in Pittsburgh, construction workers can face serious pressure to accept a low insurance settlement, and may not even have sufficient workers’ compensation coverage.

-If you are in need of an experienced construction accident lawyer in the Pittsburgh area, please contact Hal Waldman and Associates to learn more about your rights by calling (412) 338-1000.
+If you are in need of an experienced construction accident lawyer in the Pittsburgh area, please contact Hal Waldman & Associates to learn more about your rights.

 Construction Accident Liability

 One of the most critical components of a successful construction accident lawsuit is the ability to determine who is at fault.

 Finding out who is responsible for a construction accident can be a complicated task.
 The circumstances of every construction accident are unique, and may be the result of multiple factors.
 Without the aid of construction accident lawyers who know the laws and understand the common factors that often lead to these injuries, your chances of a successful case may be limited.

 In order to determine who is responsible for a construction accident, the insurance adjuster and legal professionals will seek answers to some common questions:

 - Accident location: Because construction workers perform job duties in various locations, including the job site, vehicles and offices, the location of the incident is the first question to be answered.